CloudCannon/documentation/collections/_drafts/accessibility-overhaul.md

 **Features:**

-* Overhauled user Interface with increased accessibility
+* Overhauled user interface with increased accessibility
 * Updated sign up flow
 * An updated favicon for browsers using dark-mode
 * Private-beta support for Hugo